 7. Silver Springs State Park, Marion County

-Silver Springs State Park is another top spot for kayaking in Florida.
+Silver Springs State Park is my personal favorite spot for kayaking in Florida.
 It is most famous for its glass-bottom boats.
 If you want to see Manatees, this is the best park to visit in Florida.
 It rivals the Blue Spring State Park near Orlando.

 READ NEXT: 20 Amazing Off The Beaten Path in Florida